yukixiv/flac-cloud-stream/README.md

 ## License

-This project will be released under either the MIT License or Apache 2.0 License.
+This project is released under the MIT License.

 ---